jchai002/choir-justice-supplies/au/en/ooma-office-feature-summary.markdown

 ### Private voicemail

-Every user extension comes with its own voicemail box that supports a personalized greeting.
+Every user extension comes with its own voicemail box that supports a personalised greeting.
 [Learn more](/au/en/voicemail).

 ### Call waiting